hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/189__Praveen_R._Bhat.md

 > of each happens for him subjectively and has no corresponding objective
 > phenomena as its ground.
 >
-​I can use this to establish that there is EJV and not NJV,
+I can use this to establish that there is EJV and not NJV,

 This must be distinguished from the normal Vedanta view which holds that
 > objectively phenomena are also happening, but that these are illusory only